About Us

 • Advocate for fair, just, reasonable, stable and competitive energy rates and policies.

-• Encourage energy efficiency and renewable energy development.
+• Encourage energy efficiency and on-farm renewable energy development.

-• Educate the farming and food processing community on energy option and programs.
+• Educate the farming and food processing community on energy programs and opportunities to lower costs.

 If left unchecked, California’s already expensive energy rates will continue to rise.

-AECA was formed more than 20 years ago by California farmers and ranchers concerned about rapidly rising energy rates and constantly changing rate structures and price signals.
+AECA was formed more than 30 years ago by California farmers and ranchers concerned about rapidly rising energy rates and constantly changing rate structures and price signals.
+Our primary focus remains on eliminating costly mandates and promoting energy efficiency to support California’s food production sector in the face of growing energy demands and regulatory pressures.

 For more information contact